Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Establishing_model_file_identifiers.md

 value.

 In the example below, the local IDF value is defined by the substring mechanism.
-The corresponding character string is the 2-character sub-string extracted from the 11th character onwards of the NIDF string received.
+The corresponding character string is the 2- character sub- string extracted from the 11th character onwards of the NIDF string received.

 **Local IDF defined by the CFTPROT IDF**